What Are Ethers?

 Classification of Ethers

-Ethers can be classified into two broad categories based on the substituent group attached to its oxygen atom: symmetrical ethers and asymmetrical ethers.
+Ethers can be classified into two broad categories based on the substituent group attached to its oxygen atom: symmetrical ethers and asymmetrical (or unsymmetrical) ethers.

 Symmetrical ethers are those ethers where two identical groups are attached to the oxygen atom